 Finally, ask vendors the right questions.

 Once you check off your must-have list of priorities and you have a few trusted reviews to back your top-choice vendors, send in your important questions.
 As you’re seeking new partners to work with, you’ll go through a request for proposal process.
 It’s where you can get down to the nitty-gritty and ask your vendors specific questions.
 And it’s where you make sure the partner you choose meets your most crucial business needs.
-And it’s the point in your search when you can hand the RFP back to other company stakeholders, so you give them the answers they need to move forward.
+It’s the point in your search when you can hand the RFP back to other company stakeholders, so you give them the answers they need to move forward.

 Ask questions about all sides of the business, not just how the platform will help your customers and your agents.
 Customer service impacts more than just how your contact center operates.
 It touches every aspect of your business and your customers’ information.